How to Diffuse a Negative Situation on the Phone

 Use a Warm Tone

 Humans have many personalities and ways of relating to each other and no one way is proven to be better than all the others.
 But it is generally a good idea to counter a sharp tone or high volume from a customer with a warm tone and low volume that is filled with calm and patience.
 If a client senses sharpness, sarcasm or condescension in your voice, the situation can escalate quickly.
-Instead, try to keep a steady voice that communicates warmth and understanding, even in prickly situations.
+Instead, master your tone of voice and try to keep a steady voice that communicates warmth and understanding, even in prickly situations.

 Apologize When Necessary

 Recognize when an actual apology is in order and be prepared to provide it.
 There are times when something you or your company did might simply be in the wrong and it's good to be able to save face and apologize to a customer or potential customer on behalf of your company.